 Normal for Norfolk, that’s me.
-Most school holidays the Cultural Wednesday family answer the siren call of the East and head home.
-One of our favourite things is meeting up with friends for a spot of crabbing in Wells-next-the-Sea on the North Norfolk coast.
+Most school holidays the Cultural Wednesday family answer the siren call of the East.
+One of our favourite things is meeting up with friends for a spot of crabbing at Wells-next-the-Sea on the North Norfolk coast.

 How to go Crabbing at Wells next the Sea

 No Norfolk childhood is complete without crabbing or gillying, as it is known locally.
 Does it happen elsewhere?
 I confess that beyond Suffolk I have never crabbed.
 Crabbing can done in all weathers, which is just as well as whilst the does shine a lot in Norfolk, rain is not unknown.

 What do you equipment do you need for crabbing?

 All you need is: a bucket of sea water (and it must be sea water as the crabs will die in tap water); a long piece of string with a weight on the end; a long-handled net; and of course some bait and the smellier the better.
 Fish heads or bacon are the traditional lures.
 Armed with your equipment you secure the bait onto the line either tie it on or wrap it in old tights.
 Fear not if you don’t have these the shops in Wells next the Sea are awash with crabbing kits.
 Throw the line over the harbour edge and wait.
 On a good day crabs will soon bite.

 What to do with your crabs once they are caught?

 Put them in your bucket of sea water.
 No more than 10 at a time.
 Keep an eye on them as sometimes they fight.
 If this happens separate them or even better put them back in the water, gently.
 It is important to keep on refreshing the water every 10 minutes or the crabs will die.
 When you have finished for the day make sure you put the crabs back and take all your equipment home with you.